Hon. Catherine Charlotte Prittie1

 Henry Cornelius O'Callaghan Prittie, 5th Baron Dunalley of Kilboy was born on 19 July 1877.1 He was the son of Henry O'Callaghan Prittie, 4th Baron Dunalley of Kilboy and Mary Frances Farmer.2 He married Beatrix Evelyn Graham, daughter of James Noble Graham, on 19 June 1911.1 He died on 3 May 1948 at age 70.1

-He fought in the Boer War between 1901 and 1902.1 He gained the rank of Major in the service of the Rifle Brigade.1 He fought in the First World War, where he was mentioned in despatchesn and was wounded.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1916.1 He wrote the book Saddle and Steel and Khaki and Rifle Green.1 He succeeded to the title of 5th Baron Dunalley of Kilboy, co.
+He fought in the Boer War between 1901 and 1902.1 He gained the rank of Major in the Rifle Brigade.1 He fought in the First World War, where he was mentioned in despatchesn and was wounded.1 He was awarded the Distinguished Service Order (D.S.O.) in 1916.1 He wrote the book Saddle and Steel and Khaki and Rifle Green.1 He succeeded as the 5th Baron Dunalley of Kilboy, co.
 Tipperary [I., 1800] on 5 August 1927.1

 Children of Henry Cornelius O'Callaghan Prittie, 5th Baron Dunalley of Kilboy and Beatrix Evelyn Graham